Qatar World Cup 2022

 Qatar the country

 Qatar is 0.15% the size of Australia and slightly bigger than Cyprus.
 Occupying a small coastal part of the huge Arabian Peninsular, it faces the Persian Gulf.
-It is indeed a desert with single city, Doha and one of the few places on Earth where the desert enters the sea.
+It is indeed a desert with single city, Doha and one of the few places on Earth where the desert actually enters the sea.

 One of the smallest countries in the Middle East with the smallest population after Bahrain.
 It has slightly less than 3 million people and only 10.5% are Qataris.
 The rest are migrant workers and expatriates.
 Close to 50% are from the Indian Sub Continent.